Federal Direct Graduate PLUS (Grad Plus) Loan

 Federal Direct Graduate PLUS (Grad PLUS) Loans - Criteria

-Matriculated graduate students may be eligible to borrow funds from the Federal Direct Grad PLUS Loan program.
-The Grad PLUS loan has a variable interest rate for loans with a first disbursement date on or after July 1, 2013 and all of the federal student loan benefits of the William D. Ford Federal Direct Loan Program (Direct Loans) during the life of the loan.
-Unlike the Direct Loan, the Grad PLUS loan requires a credit approval and charges a 4% origination fee.
+Federal Direct Graduate PLUS (Grad PLUS) Loans.
+Matriculated graduate students may be eligible to borrow funds from the Federal Direct Grad PLUS Loan Program.
+The Grad PLUS loan has a variable interest rate determined every year starting with the Summer 2 semester and all of the federal student loan benefits of the William D. Ford Federal Direct Loan Program during the life of the loan.
+Unlike the Direct Loan, the Grad PLUS loan requires a credit approval and charges an approximate 4% origination fee.
 This loan is available for students who meet the following criteria:

 - Student is a matriculated student at the Graduate School,